-Ok, real talk: Breastfeeding doesn’t just naturally happen after your baby is born, even though that’s what most of us think.
+Real talk: Breastfeeding doesn’t just naturally happen after your baby is born– even though that’s what most of us think.

 But, there’s one easy thing you can do to get breastfeeding off to a great start.

 Asking for help.

 She told me she wished she had asked the nurses for help positioning and getting her baby to latch onto her breast.
 But she was too embarrassed.

 Each nurse shared different breastfeeding tips and showed me one or more of the many breastfeeding positions I could try.

 It wasn’t until the end of the second day that a nurse showed me a position that really worked for me – the crossover hold (also called the reverse cradle or cross-cradle hold).

 Lactation consultants are medical professionals that specialize in breastfeeding.
 They help you troubleshoot problems that can arise with nursing like a baby that won’t latch or a low milk supply.

 When I had my second child, she was able to immediately latch and nurse in the delivery room.
-I had my nursing pillow with me – one of my breastfeeding essentials – and put my baby straight into my favorite position (the cross hold).
+I had my nursing pillow with me (one of my breastfeeding essentials) and put my baby straight into my favorite position (the cross hold).

 As my husband pointed out, I was a seasoned pro.